 So what is the scientific method, and why do so many people, sometimes including those trained in science, get it so wrong?
 The first thing to understand is that there is no one method in science, no one way of doing things.
+This is intimately connected with how we reason in general.
+Science and reasoning.
 Boken "Livet med kvantfysiska glasögon" saknar vetenskapligt stöd - avfärdas av forskare.
 A Rough Guide To Spotting Bad Science.
 We aren't kidding when we say we Fucking Love Science, but it might be more accurate to say we Fucking Love Good Science.

 Yet it could be closer to reality than you might expect.
 In a series of experiments, researchers have been able to get two people to play a game similar to 20 questions, where one person asks a series of questions and then accurately guesses the object that another person is thinking of – despite not talking to each other, and being located over a kilometer apart.
 “This is the most complex brain-to-brain experiment, I think, that's been done to date in humans,” said Andrea Stocco in a statement.
 Stocco is lead author of the study, which is published in PLOS ONE this week.
 Two people just played 20 questions by reading each other’s thoughts.
 Scientists in the US have linked up the brains of participants almost 1.5 km apart, allowing them to play a 20 questions-style game using nothing but their thoughts.